Skip to content

 git clone https://github.com/lh3/bwa.git

-# Add the bwa directory to $PATH
+Step5: Add the build directory to your PATH

-$ export PATH=$PATH:$HOME/apps/bwa
+export PATH=$PATH:$HOME/apps/bwa

-# bwa is ready to use
+Step6: Now bwa is read to use

 $ bwa